kevinveenbirkenbach/cymais/roles/pc-developer-tools/README.md

 Users can customize this role by adding more development tools or editors according to their specific needs in the `main.yml` file.

 ## Support and Contributions
-For support, feedback, or contributions (such as adding more developer tools or enhancing the existing setup), please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions (such as adding more developer tools or enhancing the existing setup), please open an issue or submit a pull request in the `cymais` repository.
 Contributions that improve the development environment setup are highly welcomed.